robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 == Screenshots ==

-1. Register with AdBack.
-Activate your account if you already have one or create an account.
-2. Log in and submit your website to activate the plugin.
-3. Find statistics about your adblocker users directly in your WordPress interface.
-Here, you can discover the percentage of adblocker users on your website and the number of blocked page views compared to the total number of page views.
+1. Find statistics about your adblocker users directly in your WordPress interface.
+Here, you can discover the percentage of adblocker users on your website, the number of blocked page views, your estimated revenue loss…
-4. Analyze the bounce rate of your adblocker users compared to all your visitors.
-5. Discover on what browser your adblocker users navigate.
-6. Activate and customize the message to display to your adblocker users.
-You can access loads of customization options on your AdBack dashboard (color, logo, format, theme, etc.)
-7. Pick a format, choose a theme, personalize your graphism and customize the text you want to display.
+2. Activate and customize the message to display to your adblocker users.
+Pick a format, choose a theme, customize your graphism with your logo and your colors.
+3. Personalize the text you want to display, offer various alternative solutions and define the targeting and frequency of your message as well as scenarios.
+4. Display your customized message and propose alternative solutions to your users to recover up to 60% of your lost online ad revenue (video, deactivation…).
-8. Access your dashboard with all the detailed statistics on https://www.adback.co/en/sites/dashboard
+5. Access your AdBack dashboard with all the detailed statistics of your website on https://www.adback.co/en/sites/dashboard

 == Installation ==